-When actual jury duty service interferes with the work assignment of a bargaining unit faculty member, he or she shall be entitled to leave with pay for the time away from work required by jury service and may keep any monies paid by the court for the service.
-Upon receipt of a summons to jury duty, a bargaining unit faculty member will inform his or her immediate supervisor of the date(s) for which the bargaining unit faculty member has been summoned to jury duty and will provide the supervisor with a copy of the summons.
+When actual jury duty service interferes with the work assignment of a bargaining unit faculty member, they shall be entitled to leave with pay for the time away from work required by jury service and may keep any monies paid by the court for the service.
+Upon receipt of a summons to jury duty, a bargaining unit faculty member will inform their immediate supervisor of the date(s) for which the bargaining unit faculty member has been summoned to jury duty and will provide the supervisor with a copy of the summons.